Introduction to the SAS Flex Call Log

 Using dates, filters, and searching through results

-Each time you log in, your call log will show activity from the last 7 days.
-To see activity outside of that range, you'll need to adjust your date range.
+To see activity outside of the 7-day default, you'll need to adjust your date range.
 Just click the date range filter at the top left of the call log to select a pre-set range.

-If the options listed don't suit your needs, use the Custom option to set the To and From dates for a specific date range.
+If the options listed don't suit your needs, use the Custom option to set specific From and To dates.
+Then, click Apply.

 Adjusting the call filter